It seems we have product-market fit. What marketing channels should we invest in?

 Doing keyword research gives you insights in the type of content you need to create, the type of language you need to use and the channels that most effectively connect you with those looking for a product like yours.

 And no matter whether you are selling a “guard dog” or a “sugar glider”, getting recommendations is probably your most effective means of getting customers.

 PS.
-I’m currently working on a marketing automation tool that integrates with Pipedrive so seamlessly it might make a grown man cry.
-If this sounds interesting, sign up for updates here.
+I’m working on a sales centric marketing automation tool that integrates with Pipedrive so seamlessly it might make a grown man cry.